getify/You-Dont-Know-JS/get-started/foreword.md

 Once the funding for the book completed, I observed that a lot of people were really excited to read this book series and I decided to go ahead and give it a shot—you know, just to show everyone that I *do know* JavaScript.
 Once I dug in and poured over the texts, I experienced a profound mix of learning, surprise, and even a little anger.
 Kyle has a knack for saying something that challenges my world view and making me think about it until I realize what he said was actually true (I'll never admit this to him though!).

 So it turned out I didn't know JavaScript.
 I didn't know why I had adopted certain patterns; I didn't know why JavaScript behaves the way it does in certain situations, and I didn't know much of the nuance of the languages that I assumed I did.
-Many were things I didn't know I didn't know, and I was worse off as a developer for it.
+Many were things I didn't know, and I was worse off as a developer for it.

 This is what this book series is great for.
 It's not just for someone picking up the language for the first time (though it's for them, too); it's for all software craftspeople who want to master their tools, who want to understand the ins and outs of their trade, and who want to select the proper methods for solving problems.